Caos-Maker89/DigitalSuper8Cartrige/README.md

 # DigitalSuper8Cartrige
-This repo contains a project to create a digital super 8 cartridge, compatible with most super 8 cameras, inspired by other abandoned projects and improved.
-The idea is to provide what is necessary to create a super 8 digital cartridge, to obtain videos with the same retro style, reviving real easily recoverable super 8 cameras.
+This repository contains a project aimed at creating a digital Super 8 cartridge compatible with most Super 8 cameras.
+It draws inspiration from other abandoned projects while incorporating improvements.
+The objective is to provide the necessary components to create a digital Super 8 cartridge, enabling users to capture videos with a retro style, thereby reviving easily recoverable Super 8 cameras.

 ![Logo](https://github.com/Caos-Maker89/DigitalSuper8Cartrige/blob/main/images/logo.png)

-# How it start?
+# How it started
-I found some 35 mm cameras in my parents' old room with which I started shooting.
-Subsequently, I found two super 8 cameras in a flea market (for free), I looked at similar projects on the internet but I didn't find anything really complete.
-I decided to do my part to revive these cameras instead of keeping them shut down, given the monetary cost of real super 8 tapes and their development.
+I stumbled upon some 35mm cameras in my parents' old room, which sparked my interest in photography.
+Later, I discovered two Super 8 cameras at a flea market (for free).
+While exploring similar projects online, I found none that were comprehensive.
+Therefore, I decided to contribute to the revival of these cameras rather than leaving them dormant, especially considering the cost of real Super 8 tapes and their development.

 ![CanonCamera](https://github.com/Caos-Maker89/DigitalSuper8Cartrige/blob/main/images/canonCamera.jpg)